-- One 2 minute stop time match. - 1 minute sudden death overtime in the event of a tie at the end of regular time. - If still tied at the end of overtime, the Judges and Referee will decide the winner.
+- One 2 minute point sparring match. (match will be stopped to confirm point but time will continue to count down.) - 1 minute sudden death overtime in the event of a tie at the end of regular time. - If still tied at the end of overtime, the Judges and Referee will decide the winner.